When is the last day to file returns (Real Property, Business Personal Property, Marine & Aircraft)?

 Where do I go to file?

-222 W. Oglethorpe Avenue.
-We are located on the 1st floor of the Pete Liakakis Government building in suite 113.
+222 West Oglethorpe Avenue.
+We are located on the 1st floor of the Pete Liakakis Government building in Suite 113.

 What should be reported as Business Personal Property?